 On that fateful day, I had just started my freshman year of college and it was one of the very few days that I was homesick during my entire four years.
 Even now, as I write about it, despite not knowing anyone who was directly affected on that day, I still feel a wave of sadness come over me.

-Driving up to the Flight 93 Memorial, I had immediate feelings of both peacefulness and sadness.
+The roadway to the visitor center winds through barren fields for several miles between Route 30 and the visitor center.
 The memorial to those who died on Flight 93 is unique in that it isn’t located in the middle of bustling New York City or next to a military facility just outside of Washington, DC, but instead, in an empty field.

-As you look over the field, notice the large boulder.
-It was placed by the National Park Service a few years ago to mark the spot where the nose of the plane plummeted into the ground.
+Looking out over the field, you’ll notice a large boulder in the middle.
+It was placed by the National Park Service to mark the spot where the nose of the plane plummeted into the ground.

-Thinking back on my visit to the Flight 93 Memorial, I think that it’s a very important place for people spending time in Somerset County to check out.
-However, don’t expect to leave feeling happy and uplifted because visiting is a very sobering experience.
+Thinking back on my visit to the Flight 93 National Memorial, it’s amazing to think back on that day in 2001.
+While I think that it’s a very important place for people spending time in Somerset County to visit, it definitely will leave you with a somber feeling.

 Flight 93 Memorial